AhmedNSidd/overreaderr/CONTRIBUTING.md

-# Contributing to Overreader
+# Contributing to Overreaderr

-We appreciate your interest in contributing to Overreader!
+We appreciate your interest in contributing to Overreaderr!
 Here are some guidelines to help you get started.

 ## Issues